 Mr Morritt will discuss the available treatment options with you including what can and cannot be achieved.
 This discussion will include detailed information about the procedures, the risks and recovery involved.
 He will provide you with detailed information leaflets regarding specific procedures for you to read in your own time (for the more commonly performed procedures).
 Mr Morritt will also show you before and after plastic surgery photographs demonstrating typical outcomes for the proposed procedures.

-Mr Morritt will send you a letter summarising the consultation.
+Mr Morritt will send you a letter summarising the consultation and recommendations.
 It is Mr Morritt’s normal practice to send a copy of this letter to your GP.
-Whilst Mr Morritt respects the wishes of patients who do not wish to have information shared with their GPs, he is unable to proceed with surgery in this situation and will recommend that you consult another surgeon.
+Mr Morritt respects the wishes of patients who do not wish to have information shared with their GPs and will not inform the GP in this situation.
+In order to proceed with surgery it is best medical practice to keep the GP up to date and Mr Morritt is therefore unable to proceed with surgery for any patient who refuses for information to be shared with their

 You will also receive a fixed price quote for the proposed surgery from the Hospital.
 After the consultation you should take time to think about everything that has been discussed including the potential risks of surgery and the recovery involved.
 If you decide that you wish to proceed with surgery, it is Mr Morritt’s normal practice to see you in clinic again in order to talk through any further questions that you may have about the surgery and to obtain consent for surgery.